alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-06-europes-second-wave-is-not-as-bad-as-it-seems.md

 tags: covid
 ---

-This brief post is based on data my others.
-My main motivation for creating it is simply so that I can present the charts in a blog form that is easy to view.
-Interestingly, these charts appear to show that, as some had predicted (James Todaro and @Covid19Crusher), Spain's second wave does indeed appear to be burning out.

-Most credit to the original author [@PishPishCat](https://twitter.com/PishPishCat/status/1312486338613051392).
+This brief post is collates some charts I found published on Twitter.
+My main motivation for creating this post is simply to present the charts in a blog form that is easy to view.
+Interestingly, these data ppear to confirm, as some James Todaro, @Covid19Crusher, and others have predicted, that Spain's second wave appears to be already burning out.
+All credit to the original author [@PishPishCat](https://twitter.com/PishPishCat/status/1312486338613051392).

 ## Spain